 Sin City, Las Vegas, has been a bucket list destination for decades.
 Internationally known for the high-rolling lifestyle of gambling, shopping, fine dining, nightlife, and entertainment, Vegas is an experience everyone should have at least once.

 And the great thing about Vegas is that you don’t need to be into drinking and gambling to enjoy your stay.
-In fact, there are many amazing things to do in Las Vegas and a long list of excellent resort-style hotels where you can get a luxury experience at a fraction of the price.
+In fact, there are many amazing free things to do in Las Vegas and a long list of excellent resort-style hotels where you can get a luxury experience at a fraction of the price.

 After all, Vegas makes most of its money from gambling, so rooms and other experiences are often relatively cheap.
 If you can avoid gambling, you can have a relatively cheap vacation, and with a little bit of travel hacking, your trip can be almost free!

 Vegas is a huge place, and you’ll rarely get to see everything in one trip, but if you’re able and willing to do a fair bit of walking, you can see much of the Strip and surrounding areas for very little money.

 While many paid experiences are worth consideration, there are plenty of cool, free things to do in Las Vegas.
 This article will detail the 12 best free things to do in Las Vegas, mainly featuring activities found on the Strip and a few off-Strip activities.

 So, put on your walking shoes and prepare for a tour of 12 super cool free things to do in fabulous Las Vegas.

 When most think of Las Vegas, they think of the Strip, which is where we’ll start our tour.
 Indeed, most of the things we’ll be talking about are found at the hotels and casinos that line the Strip.

 Imagine you’ve just gotten off the plane and are approaching the Strip from the south when you come to the first of the free things to do in Las Vegas.